yokolet/new-note/algo/graphs/2022-10-21-network-delay-time.md

 - Graph
 date: 2022-10-21 20:59 +0900
 ---
-## Introduction
-This problem can be solved using simple DFS or BFS.
-However, Dijkstra works well.
-Additionally, the problem needs a data structure to save a sum of weight (delay time) to each node.
-Among those weight, maximum is the answer since Dijkstra finds shortest paths.

 ## Problem Description
 > You are given a network of `n` nodes, labeled from `1 to n`.
 You are also given `times`, a list of travel times as